redis-developer/demo-movie-app-redisearch-java/README.md

 * [`FT.CREATE`](https://oss.redislabs.com/redisearch/master/Commands/#ftcreate) : creates an index with the given spec.
 The index name will be used in all the key names so keep it short.
 * `idx:movie` : the name of the index
-* `ON hash` : the type of structure to be indexed. *Note that in RediSearch 2.0 only hash structures are supported, this parameter will accept other Redis data types in future as RediSearch is updated to index them*
+* `ON hash` : the type of structure to be indexed. *Note that inRedis Search2.0 only hash structures are supported, this parameter will accept other Redis data types in future asRedis Searchis updated to index them*
 * `PREFIX 1 "movie:"` : the prefix of the keys that should be indexed.
 This is a list, so since we want to only index movie:* keys the number is 1.
 Suppose you want to index movies and tv_show that have the same fields, you can use: `PREFIX 2 "movie:" "tv_show:"`
 * `SCHEMA ...`: defines the schema, the fields and their type, to index, as you can see in the command, we are using [TEXT](https://oss.redislabs.com/redisearch/Query_Syntax/#a_few_query_examples), [NUMERIC](https://oss.redislabs.com/redisearch/Query_Syntax/#numeric_filters_in_query) and [TAG](https://oss.redislabs.com/redisearch/Query_Syntax/#tag_filters), and [SORTABLE](https://oss.redislabs.com/redisearch/Sorting/) parameters.